 An adjective used to describe someone who is very fashionable or stylish

 Display of a designers collection in a store

 Two prints that share the same colour combination in one garment

-This is creative reuse of old clothes by changing certain design elements.
+This is the creative reuse of old clothes by changing certain design elements.